 The more we can do to help children with Down’s syndrome to learn to speak, listen and communicate, the faster they will progress in all areas of cognitive and social development.

-Click here to get in touch with us for more information on Speech and Language Therapy.
+Click here to get in touch with us for more information on Communication Therapy.